andrewpayne68/across/README.md

 Every once in a while, the system will automatically request a renewal from the KMS server, please ensure that your own KMS service is operating normally.

-Commonly wrong countermeasures
+## FAQ
-If you encounter a mistake in the execution process, please check according to the following steps：
+If you encounter errors, please check the following：
 1. Is your KMS server hung？
 2. Is your KMS service open normally？
 3. Is your system or office a batch VL version？